-&lt;sup>51The Court failed to note that to some extent, the three categories are intertwined.
+&lt;sup>52 The Court failed to note that to some extent, the three categories are intertwined.
 For instance, the first category, the regulation of "streams" or "channels" of commerce, allows regulation of the creation, movement, sale and consumption of merchandise or services.
 But the initial extension of the "streams" of commerce analysis by the Court to intrastate trade was justified by the "effect" of these other activities on commerce.
 See NLRB v.
 Jones & Laughlin, 301 U.S. 1, 31 (1936).
 Similarly, the second category, which allows the regulation of such instrumentalities of commerce as planes, trains or trucks, is also based on the theory that a threat to these instrumentalities "affects" commerce, even if the effect is local in nature.
 Southern Railway Company v.
 United States, 222 U.S. 21, 26-27 (1911)(regulation of intrastate rail traffic has a substantial effect on interstate rail traffic).
 Thus, the final category identified by the Court appears to be a catch-all for all other activities which "substantially affect" commerce.

-&lt;sup>53Wickard v.
+&lt;sup>54 Wickard v.
 Filburn, 317 U.S. 111 (1942).

-by itself nor in the aggregate affected commercial transactions.
+itself nor in the aggregate affected commercial transactions.
 Further, the statute contained no requirement that interstate commerce be affected, such as that the gun had been previously transported in interstate commerce.
-Nor was the criminalization of possession of a gun near a school part of a larger regulatory scheme which did regulate commerce.
+Nor was the criminalization of possession of a gun near a school part of a larger regulatory scheme that did regulate commerce.
 Finally, the Court indicated that criminal law enforcement is an area of law traditionally reserved to the states.
-Consequently, the Court found that the Congress did not have the authority to pass the Gun Free School Zone Act.
+Consequently, the Court found that Congress did not have the authority to pass the Gun-Free School Zone Act.

-It should be noted that the Lopez Court purported to be limiting, but not overruling, prior case law which had supported an expansive interpretation of the commerce clause.
+It should be noted that the Lopez Court purported to be limiting, but not overruling, prior case law that had supported an expansive interpretation of the commerce clause.
 Consequently, most existing federal laws, which have traditionally been drafted to be consistent with this case law, would survive constitutional scrutiny even under Lopez.
-However, in at least one significant case, the Congress passed a law, the Violence Against Women Act, which seemed to invoke the same concerns that the Court found in Lopez.
+However, in at least one significant case, Congress passed a law, the Violence Against Women Act, that seemed to invoke the same concerns that the Court found in Lopez.
 Consequently, the relevant portion of that act was struck down in United States v.
 Morrison.

-In Morrison, the Court evaluated whether 42 U.S.C.§13981, which provides a federal private right of action for victims of gender-motivated violence, was within the power of the Congress to enact under the Commerce Clause.
-In Morrison, the victim of an alleged rape brought suit against the alleged rapist, arguing that this portion of the Act was sustainable because it addressed activities that substantially affect interstate commerce.
+In Morrison, the Court evaluated whether 42 U.S.C. § 13981, which provides a federal private right of action for victims of gender-motivated violence, was within the power of Congress to enact under the Commerce Clause.
+In Morrison, the victim of an alleged rape brought suit against the alleged rapist, arguing that this portion of the act was sustainable because it addressed activities that substantially affect interstate commerce.
 The Court, however, noted that unlike traditional statutes based on the commerce clause, the activity in question had nothing to do with commerce or an economic enterprise.
-This point had been made previously in Lopez, and here the Court reaffirmed the holding that in order to fall under the acceptable category of laws which "substantially affect commerce," the underlying activity itself must generally be economic or commercial.
-As gender-motivated violence does not inherently relate to an economic activity, the Court held that it was beyond the authority of the Congress to regulate.
+This point had been made previously in Lopez, and here the Court reaffirmed the holding that in order to fall under the acceptable category of laws that "substantially affect commerce," the underlying activity itself must generally be economic or commercial.
+As gender-motivated violence does not